How to get to Spa-Francorchamps, buying race tickets, off-track activities and more useful advice about attending the 2025 Belgian Grand Prix.

-As one of the few remaining tracks which appeared on the F1 calendar in its inaugural season, Spa Francorchamps has become something of a Mecca for motorsport fans.
-The 2023 Belgian Grand Prix will be the 79th Belgian Grand Prix to be held since the first event back in 1925, and the 56th Formula 1 race at the Spa circuit.
+As one of the few remaining tracks which appeared on the F1 calendar in its inaugural season, Spa Francorchamps has become something of a mecca for motorsport fans.
+The 2025 Belgian Grand Prix will be the 81st Belgian Grand Prix to be held since the first event back in 1925, and the 58th Formula 1 race at the Spa circuit.

-Located in the Ardennes forest in the east of Belgium, fans visiting the track have a wealth of accommodation options with towns and cities such as Verviers, Liege, Aachen and Maastricht all within a good distance of Spa.
+Located in the Ardennes forest in the east of Belgium, fans visiting the track have a wealth of nearby accommodation options with towns and cities such as Verviers, Liege, Aachen and Maastricht all within a fairly easy distance of Spa.
 We’ve rounded up the best places to visit on your Belgian Grand Prix trip in Off-Track Activities.
-If you’re interested in motorsport history, there’s a Spa Francorchamps museum just 10km from the circuit!
+If you’re interested in motorsport history, the Spa Francorchamps museum is just 10km from the circuit!

 Spa’s weather is notoriously unpredictable.
 Weather conditions came to the fore at the 2021 Belgian Grand Prix, with no F1 racing action taking place on Sunday due to heavy rain.
 Given Spa’s unpredictable climate, we recommend being prepared and packing for all weather conditions!